egonw/SARS-CoV-2-Queries/docs/solution.md

 [ **en** [ja](ja/solution.md) [es](es/solution.md) [pt](pt/solution.md)  ]

-# Towards a solution
+# Solutions

-There is currently no solution for SARS-CoV-2.

-But there are ideas about what solutions might be.
+Since the start of the pandemic, various solutions have been developed.
 A vaccine is one of them, but development of that takes time [<a href="#citeref1">1</a>].
-But there is also talk about antibodies and repurposing of drugs.
+But there are also ideas about antibodies and repurposing of drugs.
 All this is very much exploratory at this moment.
-Clinical trials are important (see the [Clinical trials](https://egonw.github.io/SARS-CoV-2-Queries/covid.html#clinical-trials) section).
+Clinical trials remain important (see the [Clinical trials](https://egonw.github.io/SARS-CoV-2-Queries/covid.html#clinical-trials) section).

 This Chapter shows a number of queries with information in Wikidata about leads that people have proposed that may lead to a solution.